howed-neighbor/CS467/README.md

   Hashing: This increases the complexity of the plaintext password before saving it to our database, ensuring someone with access to the database can't read the plaintext version of the password.

-  These changes are impemented on our user <code>superAdmin</code>, and will be implemented in the hardened web app.
+  These changes are impemented for our users in the hardened web app.

   ---